Meduzz/Bitziness/README.md

 The microservice framework.

-Bitzinezz are shamelessly influenced by the excellent Dropwizard framework.
-But built on top of Akka, Spray and other less 1998-style frameworks.
+Bitzinezz are shamelessly influenced by the excellent Dropwizard framework, but built on top of Akka, Spray and other less 1998-style frameworks.
 Almost everything in Bitzinezz is an actor.

 A Bitzinezz app will have one App with a main-method.
 The app register one or more services, whom in turn can have multiple endpoints.